jimxx1995/NBA-Players-Salaries-Analysis/README.md

-# Stat 133 Final Project
+# NBA Players Salaries Analysis

-The final project analyzes the data about basketball players from the National Basketball Association (NBA) League in the 2015-2016 season.The central topic is analyzing the salary and performance of NBA players.The motivating question is: ¡§In the 2015-2016 season, how do the skills of a player relate to his salary?¡¨ In this project, we use all the concepts,
+This project analyzes the data about basketball players from the National Basketball Association (NBA) League in the 2015-2016 season.The central topic is analyzing the salary and performance of NBA players.The motivating question is: ¡§In the 2015-2016 season, how do the skills of a player relate to his salary?¡¨ In this project, we use all the concepts,